Published 31 Jan 2023

 A temperature log is a documentation of temperatures for temperature-sensitive items and locations, such as food, equipment, data center, and medical storage areas, to ensure that they are maintained within safe temperature ranges.
 Failure to maintain proper temperature levels can result in legal disputes, fines, penalties and steep losses.

 This straightforward refrigerator temperature log template will help staff accomplish routine temperature monitoring of food items in cold storage.
-Set to accept the recommended temperature at 40°F or below, any higher value entered using this iAudutor template will automatically prompt to take action and provide details with an optional photo of action taken.
+Set to accept the recommended temperature at 40°F or below, any higher value entered using this SafetyCulture (formerly iAuditor) template will automatically prompt to take action and provide details with an optional photo of the action taken.
 This temperature log template allows you to:

-- geotag for easy reference on location of temperature logs;.
+- geotag for easy reference on the location of temperature logs;

 - automatically indicate if temperature readings are no longer within the threshold;